mnvr/music-making-machines/modules/README.md

 > the modulation voltage is coming from a slow moving LFO, but often times is a
 > one shot thing.
 >
-> Taking the guitar example we were talking about a while ago - a guitar note
+> Taking the guitar example again - a guitar note does not keep playing
-> does not keep playing indefinitely, nor does it loop on and off.
-Instead what
+> indefinitely, nor does it loop on and off.
+Instead what happens is that we
-> happens is that we pluck it, and the note plays for a while, and then stops.
+> pluck it, and the note plays for a while, and then stops.
+If we want similar
-> If we want similar type of behaviour in our music making machines (and we do),
+> type of behaviour in our music making machines (and we do), then a LFO as a
-> then a LFO as a modulation voltage won't work.
+> modulation voltage won't work.
 >
 > What we need for such cases is an "envelope" generator, which is what would
 > control the VCA instead of the LFO in our examples so far.
 But we're getting